Anthematics/Notes/arraymethods.md

 ### .filter()

-Filter is sort of a poor mans search.
+Filter is great for search.
 You can have a .filter method on the array and have a state coming in from the search and as you are typing you can have it filter through a number of items in an array.

 Filter is a method on an array that takes a callback and you can (in that callback) determine what is the item that will be filtered or passed through - you can use ANY conditional that returns a true or false.
 It will output a new array depending on the conditional (if it is met or not) the brand new array will be an array filtered by that condition.